Future-Scholars/paperlib/README.md

 ## Contribute to Paperlib

 ### Metadata Scrapers
-My research topic is computer vision, which is only one piece of puzzle of the computer science.
-I tried to contact some friends to provide information about the paper matadata database in different disciplines.
+My research topic is computer vision, which is only one piece of the puzzle of computer science.
+I tried to contact some friends to provide information about the paper metadata database in different disciplines.
 However, However, it does not cover all disciplines.
 If the [builtin metadata scrapers](https://github.com/GeoffreyChen777/paperlib/tree/master/app/repositories/scraper-repository/scrapers) are not suitable for your research, feel free to open an issue or a pull request.

 ### New Features